 Nature of a Limited Liability Partnership

-The Limited Liability Partnership (LLP) was introduced in India in 2010; the previous General Partnership form was not much used since its members were too easily able to escape their liabilities by dissolving the partnership.
-The LLP however has legal personality while still preserving a limitation on liability for individual members.
+The limited liability partnership (LLP) was introduced in India in 2010; the previous general partnership form was not much used since its members were too easily able to escape their liabilities by dissolving the partnership.
+However, the LLP has legal personality while still preserving a limitation on liability for individual members.

 Formation of a Limited Liability Partnership